tanisperez/tanis.codes/content/posts/deploy-hugo-website-to-cloudflare.md

 If you purchased your domain through a different DNS provider, refer to the instructions from both your provider and Cloudflare.
 In this guide, we'll be following the steps for Namecheap.

 In the `Domain List` sections, select your domain and navigate to `Nameservers`.
 Change the setting to `Custom DNS`, then enter the Cloudflare nameservers assigned to you.

+Do not forget to click on the ✅ button to save the changes.

 ![Configure custom DNS on namecheap](/images/deploy-hugo-website-to-cloudflare/namecheap-custom-dns.png)

+Cloudflare will periodically check for nameserver updates, but it could be forced by clicking `Check nameservers now`.

 ![Check nameservers now](/images/deploy-hugo-website-to-cloudflare/check-nameservers-now.png)

-After clicking the button `Check nameservers now`, it will display the following message.
+Once triggered, the following message will be displayed:

 ![Checking nameservers](/images/deploy-hugo-website-to-cloudflare/checking-nameservers.png)

-According to Cloudflare, it could take a few hours for an update.
-In my experience, I did this process twice and it took 15 minutes.
+According to Cloudflare, it may take a few hours for the update to complete.
+However, based on my experience, it usually takes around 15 minutes.

-While you wait for the nameserver update, you can check the default DNS records.
+While waiting for the nameserver update, you can review the default DNS records, though no action is required at this point.

 ![Default DNS records](/images/deploy-hugo-website-to-cloudflare/default-dns-records.png)

-After a few minutes, our DNS setup will be ready.
+After a short while, your website and DNS configuration will be ready.

 ![DNS setup is ready](/images/deploy-hugo-website-to-cloudflare/dns-ready.png)